 What are your views on extreme confinement and gestation crates for pigs?

-For a country that invests and cares so much about their cats and dogs, I think it really shows the separation the consumer has from the food they eat that extreme confinement is overlooked by the general population.
+For a country that invests and cares so much about their cats and dogs, I think it really shows the separation the consumer has from the food they eat that

 If people were able to look into the eye of a pig, and understand that it is not just a piece of pork in a plastic wrapped package, but a highly intelligent animal that has personality, can show joy, or play with her littermates.
 I think if a person was able to visit a farm where they are raised in a humane way, how could you then accept gestation crates for such an animal?